OmarHegazy93/MCB-test/README.md

-# MCB-test
+# MCP-test

-A repository for exploring and experimenting with MCB capabilities.
+A repository for exploring and experimenting with MCP capabilities.

-This repository is dedicated to exploring and experimenting with the capabilities of MCB (Multi-Copilot-Butler).
+This repository is dedicated to exploring and experimenting with the capabilities of MCP (Model Context Protocol).